buehler/mse-project-thesis-1/sections/08_appendix.md

 - A weather API call is executed each hour for a given weather location object
 - The result of the API call is stored in Kubernetes as weather data object and linked to the weather location (owner reference)
-- While reconciling, the Operator deletes old weather data objects (keep the last twelfe)
+- While reconciling, the Operator deletes old weather data objects (keep the last twelve)
 - A validator checks if the longitude and latitude values are possible and denies the creation of the object if they are not within the boundaries
 - A validator checks if a weather data object contains an owner reference